Arkansas Anime Festival

-Arkansas Anime Festival (AF2) is an annual three-day anime convention held at the Four Points by Sheraton Bentonville in Bentonville, Arkansas.
+Arkansas Anime Festival (A2F) is an annual three-day anime convention held in June/July at the Holiday Inn Springdale/Fayetteville Area in Springdale, Arkansas.
 It is the largest anime convention in the state of Arkansas and is family friendly.

 Programming

 The convention typically offers an artists alley, a dance, live action role-playing game, masquerade, panels, tabletop gaming, a vendor room, video games.

 History

 For several years the convention happened two times per year.
 The March 2010 event had a free party before the convention.
 Arkansas Anime Festival 2020 was postponed due to the COVID-19 pandemic.